arnplsrz/kasinta/client/README.md

 **Connection**:

-- Socket connects when user is authenticated
+- Socket connects automatically when user is authenticated (`autoConnect: true`)
-- Auto-authenticates via JWT token emit
+- JWT token passed in connection `auth` object
+- Robust reconnection strategy with 10 attempts and exponential backoff (1-5s)
+- Transport upgrade from polling to WebSocket
 - Maintains userId -> socketId mapping on server
+- Debug logging for connection, disconnect, and error events

 **Events**: